Weight loss Australia

 | AHPRA prescriber | Weight-loss medicines require clinical oversight | Named registration route or clear medical governance | No visible prescriber or pharmacy details |

-| Total cost | Programme fees may exclude medicine | Medicine, consults and delivery separated clearly | Only a low headline price before assessment |
+| Service fees | Programme fees may be separate from dispensing or delivery | Consults, reviews and delivery terms separated clearly | Only a low headline fee before assessment |

 | Follow-up | Dose changes and side effects need review | Clear review schedule and support access | No detail on ongoing monitoring |